Kotlin/kotlin-spec/docs/src/md/kotlin.core/type-system.md

 All classifier type declarations, built-in or user-defined, create non-nullable types, i.e., types which cannot hold `null` value at runtime.

 To specify a nullable version of type $T$, one needs to use $T?$ as a type.
-Redundant nullability specifiers are ignored --- $T?? \equiv T?$.
+Redundant nullability specifiers are ignored: $T?? \equiv T?$.

 > Note: informally, question mark means "$T?$ may hold values of type $T$ or value `null`"